Nov. 30, 2022

 In the neonatal period, a majority of seizures are acute reactive events provoked by severe insults or acute metabolic changes.
 The etiology of these insults range from vascular, infection, hypoxic ischemic encephalopathy, acute metabolic disturbances, trauma, and neonatal abstinence.
 Many of these seizures resolve once the underlying etiology is corrected or the acute neurologic disruption of the causal event subsides.
 The seizures that persist beyond the neonatal period often result from cerebral pathology, such as developmental brain anomalies, or are part of an epilepsy syndrome with or without genetic abnormalities.

-Indeed, the severity of seizures in neonates with perinatal asphyxia has been shown to be independently associated with brain injury and adverse outcome (Miller et al 2002; 22; 79).
-In response to hypoxemia-ischemia, the preterm brain is most vulnerable in the white matter, whereas a term neonate has gray matter susceptibility (03).
+Indeed, the severity of seizures in neonates with perinatal asphyxia has been shown to be independently associated with brain injury and adverse outcome (21; 76).
+In response to hypoxemia-ischemia, the preterm brain is most vulnerable in the white matter, whereas a term neonate has gray matter susceptibility (02).
 MRI and ultrasound studies of preterm neonates with gestational age below 34 weeks identified periventricular hemorrhagic infarct more often in neonates with seizures.
+Seizure severity was higher and treatment response was lower in term infants with complicated intracranial hemorrhage (36).
 Infants with seizures more often showed signs of white matter injury (26).
-In premature neonates, electrographic seizures tend to occur in relatively sicker and younger infants (80).
+In premature neonates, electrographic seizures tend to occur in relatively sicker and younger infants (77).
 The presence of neonatal status epilepticus was independently associated with epilepsy later on in life (28).
 All of the children with epilepsy had injury on neonatal MRI; the majority had injury in the basal ganglia and thalamus, predominantly.

 Obvious causes of neonatal seizures are numerous, the most common being hypoxia-ischemia, stroke, trauma, and infections.
 Other causes include metabolic disorders, malformation of cortical development, drug withdrawal, and toxic exposure.
 Neonatal seizures may also occur in the setting of benign familial or nonfamilial neonatal epilepsy syndromes from channelopathies, or in more malignant epilepsy syndromes of diverse etiologies.

 The prevalence of neonatal seizures is approximately 1.5%, and the overall incidence is approximately 0.5 to 3 per 1000 live births.
-The incidence in pre-term infants is higher, ranging from 1% to 13% (Berg and Preux 2013).
+The incidence in pre-term infants is higher, ranging from 1% to 13% (03).
 The majority of neonatal seizures occur in the first 1 to 2 days to the first week of life.
 Most of these epidemiological studies include only clinical seizures, so the exact incidence of electrographic seizures is unknown.
-A study that looked at preterm seizures found that most seizures in this population are subclinical, have small regions of onset, and do not frequently propagate (39).
+A study that looked at preterm seizures found that most seizures in this population are subclinical, have small regions of onset, and do not frequently propagate (40).

 Many neonatal seizures result from an external trigger.
 Causes may include infection, hemorrhage, direct drug effects, metabolic disturbances, or vitamin deficiency or dependency.